dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 - TODO: add bookmarks
 - TODO: add ToC
-- TODO: move content to a limits on freedom of speech article
 - TODO: add in content on flag burning

 - need to tie in my examples to the ethics of censorship